cruiten/Voron-Related/CANbus/Documentation/Umbilical/README.md

 ### Hooking it all up
-The only thing left to do was to get some PTFE wires and connect those to the umbilical cable's Molex Micro-Fit 3.0 connector and route them through the Z drag chain and connect them to my Mellow Fly UTOC-1.
+The only thing left to do was to my Remington Industries [PTFE wires](https://www.remingtonindustries.com/hook-up-wire/electronics/ptfe-600-volt/) and connect those to the umbilical cable's Molex Micro-Fit 3.0 connector and route them through the Z drag chain and connect them to my Mellow Fly UTOC-1.

 - I used two 24 gauge PTFE wires for the CAN bus H and L wires (I twisted these two wires around each other)
 - I used two 20 gauge PTFE wires for the CAN bus 24V and GND wires (I did not twist these two wires around each other)